-Columns (1)-(4) Table C2 in Appendix C present estimates for married women from main sample and columns (5)-(7) for single women; in all specifications the effect varies with mother's education.
-Columns (1) and (2) reveal that shock does not affect participation of women or their spouses in married families, however, a 1pp shock is associated with a 1 percent change in family earnings for families in the no college group (which are driven by effects on the intensive margin of participation for females); column (4) shows that the effect on earnings is only passed on to income of families of college mothers.
-However, single mothers of both education groups are quite sensitive to labor market shocks: their participation rate decrease and there is a large drop in earnings; for both education groups the shock is not transferred to total income.
+Columns (1)-(4) of Table C2 in Appendix C present estimates for married women from main sample and columns (5)-(7) for single women.
+All specifications allow effects to vary with mother's education.
+Columns (1) and (2) reveal that the shock does not affect participation of women or their spouses in married families.
+However, a 1pp shock is associated with a 4.8% change in family earnings for families in the non-college group (which are driven by effects on the intensive margin of participation for females); column (4) shows that the effect on earnings is passed onto income of families in both education groups.
+Single mothers of both education groups are quite sensitive to labor market shocks: their participation rate decrease and there is a large drop in earnings (see columns (5) and (6)); but, for both education groups, the shock is not transferred to total income.

-Concluding, single mothers account for most of the movements in and out of the market due to shock during the year; inspection using the entire sample of the NLSY79 (regardless of gender of respondent) reveals that the number of hours worked in the no college group decreases (either females or males), which drives down family earnings.
+Concluding, single mothers account for most of the movements in and out of the market due to shocks38.
+Inspection using the entire sample of the NLSY79 (regardless of gender of respondent) reveals that the number of hours worked in the non-college group decreases (either females or males), which decrease family earnings.
+Individuals affected by lay-offs may seek alternative forms of employment (temporary jobs), so that the annual effects of the shock is only detected at the intensive margin, therefore affecting total earnings.
 Finally, Table 3 shows that only total family income in families of college mothers responds to this shock.

 Can families anticipate the shock?
-As discussed in Section 4, the identification approach used will not be valid if families can anticipate local labor market shocks (see Assumption (i)).
-If this is the case then they will incorporate it in their decisions plans and the shock will not affect consumption.
-Table 4 presents a simple test for this possibility: conditional on shock in t, mother's
+As discussed in Section 5, the identification approach used will not be valid if families can anticipate local labor market shocks.
+If this is the case then they will incorporate it in their plans and the shock will not affect consumption.
+Table 4 suggests that this unlikely: family unearned income and family total income in period t does not predict shock families receive in period t + 1.
+The shock is a true "surprise" to families and future shocks are not part of families' information set.39